Signed-off-by: Gavin Howard <email@example.com>

 Yc is developed by Yzena.

 Yc is Free and Open Source Software (FOSS).
-It is licensed under the Yzena Network License 0.1.
+It is licensed under the Yzena Viral User License 0.1, the GNU AGPL, and the SSPL.

 To get started, clone the repo, and then run the following commands in the root directory: